Cut-off Wavelength

 Just below the cut-off wavelength, the mode properties often vary substantially.
 Typically, the mode radius (and thus the effective mode area) increases sharply near the cut-off, and the fraction of power propagating within the waveguide core decreases accordingly.
 That effect is shown in Figure 1 for a multimode step-index fiber; similar behavior occurs for fibers with other transverse refractive index profiles.

-For LPlm modes of a fiber, only for l = 0 the fraction of the power guided in the core goes to zero when approaching the cut-off.
-For modes with higher l, the mode size stays finite there.
+For LPlm modes of a fiber, only for <$l = 0$> the fraction of the power guided in the core goes to zero when approaching the cut-off.
+For modes with higher <$l$>, the mode size stays finite there.

-In step-index fibers, there is no cut-off for the fundamental (LP01) mode.
-For other fiber designs, in particular for some photonic crystal fibers, there can also be a fundamental cut-off.
+For other (not step-index) fiber designs, in particular for some photonic crystal fibers, there can also be a fundamental mode cut-off.

 Fibers with not radially symmetric designs (and strongly bent fibers) can have polarization-dependent cut-off wavelengths.